SmilingYogi/pro12/README.md

-A cpp program for hospital management system
+C++ program for Hospital management
-Please contribute